Kuilei Cliffs Beach Park

 11 acres | 4.5 hectares

-Access to the beach is via a paved trail that descends from Diamond Head Road, where visitors can find parking and several lookout points offering panoramic views of the coastline.
-One of these lookouts features a memorial to Amelia Earhart, the famed aviator who in 1935 became the first person to fly solo from Hawaii to North America.
+Getting to the beach involves a paved trail that winds down from Diamond Head Road.
+Up top, you can find plenty of parking and several lookout points that offer breathtaking panoramic views of the coastline.
+Take a moment at the Amelia Earhart memorial - it honors the pioneering aviator who in 1935 became the first person to fly solo from Hawaii to North America.
+While you're up there, keep an eye out for the Diamond Head Lighthouse that adds another picturesque element to the already stunning views.

 All Features & Facilities